isabo/onfire/README.md

 /**
+ * Register the callback function that will be called whenever a child is added.
+To deregister
+ * an existing callback, just pass null as the callback argument.
+ *
+ * @param {function(string)|null} callback A function that will be called with the key of the new
+ *      child.
+ */
+onfire.model.Collection.prototype.onChildAdded = function(callback) {};

+/**
+ * Register the callback function that will be called whenever a child is removed.
+To deregister
+ * an existing callback, just pass null as the callback argument.
+ *
+ * @param {function(string)|null} callback A function that will be called with the key of the
+ *      removed child.
+ */
+onfire.model.Collection.prototype.onChildRemoved = function(callback) {};

+/**
  * Asynchronously removes the specified member of the collection.
 The promise is not rejected if the
  * member is not present.
  *